Bernie Sanders defends Fidel Castro's socialist Cuba: 'Unfair to simply say everything is bad'

 "We're very opposed to the authoritarian nature of Cuba but you know, it's unfair to simply say everything is bad.
 You know?
 When Fidel Castro came into office, you know what he did?
 He had a massive literacy program.
 Is that a bad thing?
 Even though Fidel Castro did it?"
 Sanders told Anderson Cooper.

-Fidel Castro relinquished power to his brother, Raúl, in 2011; Fidel died in 2016.
+Fidel Castro relinquished power to his brother, Raúl, in 2011 after nearly half a century in charge of the island nation; Fidel died in 2016.

+Some Republicans jumped on Sanders' comments.
+"It really makes a difference when those you murder at the firing squad can read & write," Sen. Ted Cruz, R-Texas, tweeted.

 BERNIE SANDERS SEEN IN UNEARTHED 1986 VIDEO RECALLING EXCITEMENT OVER CASTRO'S REVOLUTION IN CUBA